waifuai/quantum-circuit-optimization/src/model_training/gemini_cli/README.md

 # Gemini CLI for Quantum Circuit Optimization

 **Note:** The `gemini_cli` directory name is historical.
-This module now provides a command-line interface (CLI) for optimizing quantum circuits using the Google Gemini API (model: gemini-2.5-pro) via in-context learning.
+This module now provides a command-line interface (CLI) for optimizing quantum circuits using the Google GenAI SDK (model: gemini-2.5-pro) via in-context learning.

 ---